How elasticity affects bubble pinch-off: Bubble pinch-off in Oldroyd-B fluid

 To interpret the experimental observations, we conducted a series of numerical simulations.
 As explained in \cref{subsec:numerical}, we adopt the Oldroyd-B model that is known to capture thread formation in viscoelastic drops and, to maximize the effect of elasticity, we impose no stress relaxation. \cref{fig:drop_bubble_contour_simulation} shows the numerical results, comparing viscoelastic bubble pinch-off with the Newtonian case, as well as the drop pinch-off counterparts.
 Let us first consider the upper panels that compare Newtonian and viscoelastic bubble pinch-off.
 The air cavity evolution is very similar in both cases, with the viscoelastic dynamics being slightly slower.
 This similarity is surprising since pinch-off is expected to generate diverging elastic stresses, particularly for simulations with no stress relaxation.
 Yet, the elasticity does not perturb the break-up process.
 The lower panels of \cref{fig:drop_bubble_contour_simulation} show the well-known cases for Newtonian and viscoelastic drops.
 For drops, polymer stress clearly affects the dynamics: the initial thinning rate slows significantly, and we observe the formation of a viscoelastic thread.
 While the thread normally thins exponentially, in our simulations without stress relaxation, it attains a stationary shape.

 Qualitatively, these simulation results agree with the experimental observations of \cref{fig:bubble_seq,fig:drop_seq} for bubbles and drops, respectively.
 The main difference is the formation of air threads that is observed for bubble experiments at large polymer concentrations, beyond the dilute limit.
 However, the Oldroyd-B model applies only to dilute suspensions, where neither experiments nor simulations show threads. \cref{fig:concentration_simulation}a quantifies the breakup, showing the evolution of the minimal neck width \(h(t)\) over time, as the counterpart of the experimental data in \cref{fig:concentration}.
 The curves correspond to different values of \(Ec\) (the Newtonian case has \(Ec=0\)).
 Once again, the simulations do not exhibit a strong sign of viscoelasticity near the moment of pinching, and \(h \to 0\) at a well-defined time \(t_0\).
 The approach to the singularity is further illustrated in \cref{fig:concentration_simulation}b, showing that the thinning of the neck follows a power-law with an exponent close to \(1/2\) as we have also seen for the experimental results.
+For completeness, we also report simulations for finite relaxation times, characterized by different values of $De$.
+The results are shown in \cref{fig:finite_relaxation_simulation}.
+We observe only a minor influence of $De$ on the pinch-off dynamics: stress relaxation further reduces the importance of elastic stress, which was already found to have a negligible influence on the process.